The Freshwater baMEL

 Model A: Earth's freshwater is abundant and will remain so even in the face of global climate change.

-Model B: Earth has a shortage of freshwater that can be met by engineering solutions.
+Model B: Earth's freshwater challenges will be solved by engineering solutions.

 Model C: Earth has a shortage of freshwater, which will worsen as our world's population increases.